After a Concussion

-Okay to sleep through the night.
+OK to sleep through the night.

 Note: A person should not be left alone after a concussion.
 If no adult can stay with the injured person, let the doctor know.

-When to Call the Doctor
+When to call the doctor

-If you notice any of the following, call the doctor or health care provider:
+If you notice any of the following, call the doctor or healthcare provider:

 - Vomiting (some vomiting is common, but tell the doctor about any vomiting)